Moscow Choral Synagogue: Rabbis

-The chief Moscow rabbi up to 1938, Shmarya Yehuda Leib Medalia, born in Lithuania in 1872, started his rabbinical service in Tula, then a small provincial town about 100 miles from Moscow, and later moved to serve a much larger and more vibrant Jewish community in the Belorussian city of Vitebsk.
+The chief Moscow rabbi up to 1938, Shmarya Yehuda Leib Medalia, born in Lithuania in 1872, started his rabbinical service in Tula, then a small provincial town about 100 miles from Moscow, and later moved to serve a much larger and more vibrant Jewish community in the Belarusian city of Vitebsk.
 By the time of revolution of 1917, the rabbi had six sons and five daughters.
 In the 1920s, he was invited to take over the Moscow Choral Synagogue, and the family moved to the Soviet capital.
 He had become a follower of the Chabad-Lubavitch Rebbe, Rabbi Yosef Yitzchak Schneersohn, who was exiled by the Soviets and at the time lived in Poland.
 To be an active religious leader, especially a Jewish one, under the Communists was an uneasy task, and the Moscow Rabbi was permanently harassed by the authorities, chased from a Moscow apartment and forced to settle outside the city limits.
 Captain of the State Security Aronov wrote, in a report of Dec.
 28, 1937, that Rabbi Medalie maintained “illegal” relations with Rabbi Schneerson.
 Captain Aronov requested a prosecutor’s sanction for search and arrest.
 The rabbi was arrested on January 4, 1938.
 A short closed session of the Military Board of the Supreme Court of the USSR met on April 26, 1938, without calling prosecutors, defence attorneys and witnesses, and sentenced the rabbi to immediate execution by firing.
 The rabbi was shot the same day.
 On December 7, 1957, the sentence was vacated "due to the absence of a crime."